jbakse/site_builder/docs/shaders/index.md

 ### Parallel: Tinting an Image

 In contrast, Tinting an image is _[embarrasingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel)_.
-If you divide the image into two parts—top and bottom—and tint both parts at once.
-Tinting the top doen't rely on tinting the bottom, and tinting the bottom doesn't rely on tinting the top.
+You can divide the image into two parts—top and bottom—and tint both parts at once.
+Tinting the top doesn't rely on tinting the bottom, and tinting the bottom doesn't rely on tinting the top.
+Recombining the parts is easy, so splitting up the work allows it to be done much faster.
 You can divide the image into 4 parts or 8 parts just as well.
 Because tinting one pixel doesn't rely on tinting any other, you can divide the image all the way down to each independent pixel and process them all at once.
 This is the type of problem that GPUs are specifically designed to solve.

 ## CPUs vs GPUs